Draft 11 – Updated 27 APRIL 2026 (C002/D011)

 The children tried to run, but their chains held them tight.
 Some screamed.
 Some cried.
 One puked.

 Hunter scanned for Autumn and spotted him cresting the rise.
 As soon as he was in range, the druid dropped to his knees, plunging his fingers into the soil.
 Hunter descended the everwood moving from branch to branch.
-He drew his staff and jumped to the ground behind the kid.
+He drew his staff and jumped to the ground, landing behind the kid.

 “Cavalry’s coming, yo,” Hunter said, sliding in back-to-back with LT.
 “Get ready to roll.”